 Voxel-Man has presented a new module for its surgery training simulator Voxel-Man ENT.
-With Voxel-Man 3D Printing, you can create your own digital models for 3D printing at the touch of a button.
+With Voxel-Man Export for 3D Printing, you can create your own digital models for 3D printing at the touch of a button.

-Voxel-Man 3D Printing provides an easy entry into 3D printing in medicine.
+Voxel-Man Export for 3D Printing provides an easy entry into 3D printing in medicine.
 The printed anatomical models of bone and other structures can be used as illustrative models, or for additional practical drilling exercises – with exactly the same anatomy as in virtual training.

 A major innovation is the ability to use 3D printing at any time during a virtual surgical procedure.
 This allows you to create intraoperative surgical models – at exactly the stage that is most interesting for you or your students.